Premier of Western Australia: Characteristics

-As of 2022, there have been 31 premiers of Western Australia.
+As of 2023, there have been 31 premiers of Western Australia.
 Carmen Lawrence, who was appointed on 12 February 1990, is the first and only woman to be premier of Western Australia.
 She is also the first woman to be premier of an Australian state.
 By convention, the premier is a member of the Legislative Assembly.
 However, the premier can be a member of either house of parliament.
 Hal Colebatch is the only premier to be a member of the Legislative Council (upper house).
 He served for 30 days in 1919, making him the shortest serving premier of Western Australia.
 David Brand is the longest serving premier, serving for 11 years and 335 days between 1959 and 1971.
 The youngest premier is John Scaddan, who was 35 years, 2 months and 3 days old when he was sworn in in 1911.
 The oldest premier is John Tonkin, who was 69 years, 1 month and 1 day old when he was sworn in in 1971.
-Newton Moore became premier after two years in parliament, the least time aside from John Forrest.
-John Tonkin became premier after almost 38 years in parliament, the most time in parliament before becoming premier.
+Newton Moore became premier after two years in parliament, the least time aside from Forrest.
+Tonkin became premier after almost 38 years in parliament, the most time in parliament before becoming premier.
 The only father and son pair to have both been premier is Charles Court and his son Richard Court.
 George Leake, who died of pneumonia on 24 June 1902, is the only premier to have died in office.
-Newton Moore, Philip Collier, John Willcock and Geoff Gallop are the only premiers to have resigned due to ill health.
+Moore, Philip Collier, John Willcock and Geoff Gallop are the only premiers to have resigned due to ill health.

+Forrest, Colebatch and Lawrence are the only premiers to have served in the Parliament of Australia as well.
+Forrest and Lawrence are the only premiers to have been ministers in the Government of Australia as well.
+Moore is the only premier to have served in the House of Commons of the United Kingdom.
 The only premier to subsequently serve as governor is James Mitchell.
+George Leake, Frank Wilson, Phillip Collier and Mitchell are the only people to have been premier more than once.
+There are currently eight living former premiers.
+The most recent premier to die is Ray O'Connor, who was premier from 1982 to 1983 and died in 2013.

 Two former premiers have been sentenced to jail.
 In 1994, Brian Burke was sentenced to two years in jail for defrauding the state by $17,000 by making false claims on the parliamentary imprest account.
 He was released on parole after serving seven months.
-In 1995, Ray O'Connor was sentenced to six months in jail for stealing a $25,000 cheque from the Bond Corporation during his time as premier.
+In 1995, O'Connor served six months in jail for stealing a $25,000 cheque from the Bond Corporation during his time as premier.
 In 1997, Burke was sentenced to three years jail for stealing $122,585 in Labor Party campaign donations.
 He served six months before this conviction was quashed upon appeal.